KuraTheDog/Prio-plus/README.md

 0. Run `cd build` and `make`
 1. For the first server, run `./bin/server 0 8800 8888` to start it
 2. For the second server, run `./bin/server 1 8801 8888` to start it (in another window / instance / computer)
-3. Use e.g. `./bin/client 10 8800 8801 VAROP 8` to run a meta-client that sends out client messages (in another window / instance / computer)
+3. Use e.g. `./bin/client 10 8800 8801 VAR 8` to run a meta-client that sends out client messages (in another window / instance / computer)
 3. Repeat step 4 as desired with different parameters

 ## Supported protocols